2024-SMHRD-IS-CLOUD-4/PENTANOVA/README.md

-# Welcone To PENTANOVA!!😀 💻Work Space💻
+# Welcome To PENTANOVA!!😀 💻Work Space💻

 ---